bitcoin-sv/block-headers-service/README.md

   history_ttl: 10
 ```

-To override history_max in auth config, use the path with "_" as a path delimiter and pulse\_ as prefix.
+To override history_max in websocket config, use the path with "_" as a path delimiter and pulse\_ as prefix.
 So:

 ```bash
 PULSE_HISTORY_MAX=300